huggingface/blog/benczechmark.md

 - Reason and perform complex tasks in Czech.
 - Generate and verify grammatically and semantically correct Czech.
-- Understand and follow simple instructions in Czech.
 - Extract Information and Store knowledge by answer questing question about Czech culture and Czech-related facts.
 - Do what language models are trained for—estimate the probability of Czech texts.